 - Auto VDC Automatically activates the Aux Relay based on adjustable DC voltage settings under the SETUP: 01F RTR Aux Relay menu.
 The relay uses the Close Volts and Open Volts settings to close and open based on a low or high DC voltage, and allows the relay to be configured to activate either as an "active high" or "active low" type relay.
 This relay also uses the Close Delay and Open Delay settings to automatically control the Aux Relay's open and close delay times.
-(Refer to the SETUP: 01F RTR Aux Relay menu on pages 24-25 for more info on these settings.) - Auto VDC (BTS Comp) Same as the Auto VDC setting.
+(Refer to the SETUP: 01F RTR Aux Relay menu on pages 24-25 for more information on these settings.) - Auto VDC (BTS Comp) Same as the Auto VDC setting.
 However, it compensates the voltage settings based on the battery temperature reading when the BTS (Battery Temp Sensor) is used.
+Example: The Open Volts setting is 26.2, the Close Volts setting is 25.1, and the BTS temperature is 50°F (a voltage compensation of +0.9 volts).
+In this scenario, the aux relay will open when the actual battery voltage is 27.1 (26.2 + 0.9) and close when the actual battery voltage is 26.0V (25.1 + 0.9).
+Refer to "BTS Temperature to Charge Voltage Change" chart in your inverter owner's manual.